 Eagle Falls are close to South Lake Tahoe.
 It is a set of waterfalls cascading down the creek to Emerald Bay.
 This two-tiered, 140-foot fall will leave you mesmerized by its beauty.
 The fall has two sections: the upper is 58 feet, and the lower is 82 feet tall.
 It is best to visit between April and July as the flow is heavy due to snowmelt.

 The Eagle Falls Vista Point Loop is a 0.6-mile loop trail from Emerald Bay and an additional one-mile trip to the parking area.
-Since Eagle Falls are incredibly scenic, it is one of the most visited places in Emerald Bay State Park.
-There is also Eagle Lake Trail, a moderately challenging trail a little more than two miles round trip.
+Since Eagle Falls is incredibly scenic, it is one of the most visited places in Emerald Bay State Park.
+There is also Eagle Lake Trail, a moderately challenging trail that is a little more than a two-mile round trip.

 Parking is free near the trailhead entrance along Highway 89.
 You must pay $5 to park your vehicle within the Eagle Falls Trailhead area.